APK Structure#

 // For ndk-build, instead use ndkBuild {}

-cmake { // Specify the compilation options for cmake
+cmake { // Specify cmake compilation options

 // Sets optional flags for the C compiler.